-Children in early childhood care and education – how well does this work for children?
+Children in ECE – how well does this work for children?

 Dr Sarah Alexander

 Speaker at the Education Leaders Forum 2017 “Life passages and learning paths”